Toyota Celica: Second generation (A40, A50; 1977)

 The early or pre-facelift second-generation Celica was released with round headlights and chrome bumpers for lower grades.
 The higher grades such as the Japanese GT and all US models have black rubber bumpers.
 The facelift was launched in August 1979 came with square headlights and revised tail lights.
 They came with chrome bumpers with rubber protectors on each corners, or for certain models with all polyurethane black bumpers such on the Japanese GT and all US spec cars.
 The facelift model front end was not only featured square headlights, but also came with new grille, and revised hood and fenders which were not interchangeable with the parts of pre-facelift model.
 This generation offered as standard equipment a new windshield wiper and headlight switch installation, with the controls operated by levers attached to the steering column.

 From 1979 until 1981 the Griffith company in the US offered a Targa-style convertible conversion to the coupé.
 They were called the Sunchaser and had a removable Targa top and a folding rear roof, much like the '67 Porsche 911 soft-window Targa.
 These were Toyota approved and sold through Toyota dealers.
 Over 2,000 were produced.
 In Germany, the same Sunchaser version but also a full convertible and a traditional targa with a fixed rear window (called the TX22) were offered.
 Conversions were Toyota-approved and carried out from mid-1980 by a company called Tropic.

 Markets

 Japan

+There were about 70 different variants of second-generation Celica sold in Japan over the model's lifetime.
+With the combination of Coupé and Liftback body styles, and the choice of different engine, trim levels, manual or automatic transmission, initially there were 64 different models offered at the introduction time.
 The Japanese model grades were ET, LT, ST, SE, XT, GT, and GTV.
-The GT and GTV have an 18R-G twincam engine.
-In August 1978, the GTV was replaced by the GT-Rally, a limited edition model that had a 1.6-liter 2T-GEU or 2.0-liter 18R-GEU engine, special grill, special bumpers, black interior (against the norm of colored interiors of the time) and was only available in white or lime green paint.
+The high-performance GT and GTV were powered by the 1.6-liter 2T-GEU, or 2.0-liter 18R-GU Twincam engine.

-There were about 70 different variants of second-generation Celica sold in Japan over the model's lifetime.
-At its pinnacle in 1979, Toyota retailed 49 versions at once.
+In August 1978, the Celica line up was revised to have only 49 different models.
+The new model was the 1800 ST-EFI with the 1.8-liter 3T-EU engine.
+The 1600 ET with 4-speed manual transmission, 1800 LT, and 2000 ST were discontinued.
+The GTV was replaced by the GT-Rally, a limited-edition model that had a 1.6-liter 2T-GEU or 2.0-liter 18R-GEU engine, special grille, special bumpers, black interior with red or yellow stripes (against the norm of beige-colored interiors of the time) and was only available in white, red, metallic black, and lime green paint.